 - for art and design programmes, you will need to demonstrate your talents through a portfolio of your creative work

-Be aware that higher education institutions check for plagiarism so do not copy any aspects of your application from other people!
-It really isn't worth the risk as the software used to detect plagiarism is very sophisticated.
+Be aware that higher education institutions check for plagiarism so do not copy any aspects of your application from other people or the web!
+The software used to detect plagiarism is very sophisticated.